Computing the $q$-Multiplicity of the Positive Roots of $\mathfrak{sl}_{r+1}(\mathbb{C})$ and Products of Fibonacci Numbers: Introduction

 Observe that setting $q = 1$ in Theorem \ref{Main Conjecture} recovers the known result that the multiplicity of a positive root in the adjoint representation is equal to one \cite[Theorem~2.4.1]{GW}.

+We remark that the work in \cite{Broer,Brylinski, Anthony}, together imply that when $\hroot$ is the highest root, $\mu$ is a dominant weight, and $w$ is a Weyl group element, the jump polynomial associated to the weight $w(\mu)$ is equal to a power of $q$ times the $q$-analog of Kostant's weight multiplicity formula $m_q(\lambda,\mu)$.
+In such a case, $m(\tilde{\alpha}, \mu) =1$, and $m_q(\tilde{\alpha},\mu)$ is a power of $q$.
+Thus, providing an alternative proof of Theorem \ref{Main Conjecture}.
+However, the proofs presented in the current are purely combinatorial.

-This work is organized as follows: In Section \ref{Weyl alternation Section}, we present the proof to Theorem \ref{Weyl element thm} showing that the cardinality of the Weyl alternation is a product of Fibonacci numbers.
-In Section \ref{q-analog of KPF Section}, we establish results related to the $q$-multiplicity.
-In Section \ref{Main Conjecture for q-analog Section}, we present the proof to Theorem \ref{Main Conjecture} showing that the $q$-multiplicity of a positive root simplifies down to a power of $q$.
+This work is organized as follows: In Section \ref{Weyl alternation Section}, we present the proof to Theorem \ref{Weyl element thm} showing that the cardinality of the Weyl alternation set is a product of Fibonacci numbers.
+In Section \ref{q-analog of KPF Section}, we establish results related to the $q$-analog of Kostant's partition function.
+In Section \ref{Main Conjecture for q-analog Section}, we present a proof to Theorem \ref{Main Conjecture} showing that the $q$-analog of Kostant's weight multiplicity formula of a positive root in the adjoint representation simplifies down to a power of $q$.

-\textbf{Acknowledgements.} The author thanks her adviser Pamela E.~Harris for introduction to the problem and feedback on an earlier draft.
-She also thanks Jeb Willenbring for insightful comments throughout the progression of this manuscript.
-The author gratefully acknowledge funding from the UW-Milwaukee Department of Mathematical Sciences in support of this research.
+\textbf{Acknowledgements.} The author thanks her adviser Dr.~Pamela E.~Harris for the introduction to the problem and feedback on an earlier draft.
+She also thanks Dr.~Jeb Willenbring for insightful comments throughout the progression of this manuscript.
+The author gratefully acknowledges funding from the University of Wisconsin - Milwaukee Department of Mathematical Sciences in support of this research.